Ed miliband

 Labour’s two biggest problems—and neither of them is Ed Miliband

 The knives are out again for Ed Miliband this morning.
 But the Labour leader is the least of his party’s problems.
 Labour has still not come up with answers to the two existential questions facing it, what’s the point of it when there’s no money left to spend and how should it respond to globalisation.
 I argue in this week’s magazine that until it does, the party will be in a death spiral.
 The Labour party has always believed in spending money for the common good.
 Even Tony Blair’s new Clause IV declared, ‘by the strength of our common endeavour we achieve more than we achieve alone.’
-Public spending was
+Public spending was the glue that held together the traditional Labour coalition and the New Labour one.
+Blair himself increased public spending from 40.

 Podcast: the death of the left, Rochester and Strood and equality in marriage

 Has Ed Miliband found himself on the wrong side of history?
-In this week’s View from 22 podcast, James Forsyth discusses his Spectator cover feature on the plight of progressives with John Harris.
-With threats from the SNP, Greens and even Russell Brand, Ed Miliband is stuck in a corner, trying to figure out what the Labour Party stands for If he doesn’t, the death spiral will continue.
+In this week's View from 22 podcast, James Forsyth discusses his Spectator cover feature on the plight of progressives with John Harris.
+With threats from the SNP, Greens and even Russell Brand, Ed Miliband is stuck in a corner, trying to figure out what the Labour Party stands for If he doesn't, the death spiral will continue.
 With one week to go until the Rochester and Strood by-election, Isabel Hardman examines how Ukip is trouncing the Conservatives in the campaign, putting them on course to have a second MP.
-The Tories’ swagger earlier in the campaign appears to be hurting them now.
-And Fraser Nelson looks
+The Tories' swagger earlier in the campaign appears to be hurting them now.
+And Fraser Nelson looks at how marriage is becoming a past time for the rich with Julie Bindel.

 There’s only one Alan Johnson (that’s why Labour’s in such trouble)

 Labour voters feel hope and despair; hope, because the Tories are doing no better than we, and despair, for that same reason.
 Left-wing politics are resurgent where it matters least — outside the Labour party.
 A body without a head is just a corpse, and frightening; no one wants to vote for Russell Brand, who thinks the concept of voting is idiotic, as he is.
 Left-wing politics wears fancy dress (the Million Mask March), occupies the biscuit aisle at Fortnum & Mason (UK Uncut) or is ‘preaching from a mansion’ to a cardboard box (Johnny Rotten on Russell Brand, again).
 Ed Miliband is odd, say his critics.
-He has a
+He has a funny face and he hates his brother.
+(I do not care about the funny face.
+David Cameron has a nice face, and look what he has done with it.

 It’s not just Ed Miliband.
 Labour’s on the wrong side of history

-[audioplayer src=”http://traffic.libsyn.com/spectator/TheViewFrom22_13_Nov_2014_v4.mp3″ title=”James Forsyth and John Harris discusses the plight of progressives” startat=36] Listen [/audioplayer]Ed Miliband is the least of Labour’s problems.
+[audioplayer src="http://traffic.libsyn.com/spectator/TheViewFrom22_13_Nov_2014_v4.mp3" title="James Forsyth and John Harris discusses the plight of progressives" startat=36] Listen [/audioplayer]Ed Miliband is the least of Labour’s problems.
 Its troubles go far deeper than any individual.
 They are structural and, potentially, fatal.
 It is certainly easier for Labour MPs, and ultimately more comforting, to concentrate on Miliband’s deficiencies as a leader than the existential crisis facing the left.
 But until somebody comes up with an answer to the question of what the party is for — in an era of austerity and globalisation — it will be stuck in a death spiral.
 The Labour party has always believed in spending money for the common good.
-Public

 Miliband to pitch himself against Goliaths in fightback speech

-Ed Miliband has a speech billed as his make-or-break fightback proof-I’d-make-a-great-PM tomorrow morning.
-In truth, it’s rarely right to bill one political speech as The fightback, at least in voters’ minds, but the Labour leader does need to show that he hasn’t been crushed by the past few weeks – and reassure his party sufficiently for them to fight with him.
-His speech will be followed by ‘interventions’ from Ed Balls, Yvette Cooper, Chuka Umunna and Tristram Hunt in the next few days.
-To realise the first aim, Miliband has given an interview to Nick Robinson in which he produces that dreadful phrase ‘they say what doesn’t kill you makes you
+Ed Miliband has a speech billed as his make-or-break fightback proof-I'd-make-a-great-PM tomorrow morning.
+In truth, it's rarely right to bill one political speech as The fightback, at least in voters' minds, but the Labour leader does need to show that he hasn't been crushed by the past few weeks - and reassure his party sufficiently for them to fight with him.
+His speech will be followed by 'interventions' from Ed Balls, Yvette Cooper, Chuka Umunna and Tristram Hunt in the next few days.

 How can Labour overcome Ed Miliband’s poor appeal to voters?

 How do Labour campaigners overcome the Ed Miliband problem on the doorstep?
-Today’s Standard poll finds just 13 per cent of voters think he is ready to be Prime Minister, down from 22 per cent in June.
-MPs, candidates and activists have noticed a hardening in voters’ attitudes towards the Labour leader.
-One says: ‘Voters have gone from thinking “I’m not sure about this guy” to “I’ve made up my mind about this guy and I’m not going to vote for him”.’
+Today's Standard poll finds just 13 per cent of voters think he is ready to be Prime Minister, down from 22 per cent in June.
+MPs, candidates and activists have noticed a hardening in voters' attitudes towards the Labour leader.
+One says: 'Voters have gone from thinking "I'm not sure about this guy" to "I've made up my mind about this guy and I'm not going to vote for him".'
 But the candidate standing before them on the doorstep needs to work out how to persuade that voter to back them.
 So what do they do?
-One says
+One says that they explain to voters that when you meet Ed Miliband in person he's a 'really nice, funny, smart guy who cares desperately about our country'.